db-creations/lens-studio-helpers/README.md

 Changes to the Snap UI framework:
 * Removes `api` requirement for callback functions on buttons
 * Moving off a button while holding down cancels the operation

+## Material Helpers
+Small scripts that modify the material properties on meshes.
+This is useful because modifying properties on material at runtime doesn't increase number of shaders